streamanalyze/streamanalyze.github.io/docs/md/tutorial/README.md

 understand the outcomes of the evaluations.
 The tutorial should be run on under either Microsoft Windows, Apple OSX, or Linux.

-?> How old are you?

-LIVE-ONLY> Hello there!
-STATIC-ONLY> Should not be seen.
-## Index of the tutorial
 1. [Basic functions](/docs/md/tutorial/basic-functions.md)
 2. [Streams](/docs/md/tutorial/streams.md)
 3. [Querying the Microphone](/docs/md/tutorial/audiostream.md)